Scotland: Craig Gordon returns for World Cup qualifiers against Greece and Belarus | Zander Clark, Dominic Hyam, Max Johnston out

 The 42-year-old - who last featured for Scotland in the Nations League play-off defeat to Greece - replaces his Hearts team-mate Zander Clark.

 Both players have struggled for minutes this season.
-Gordon has recently recovered from a neck injury, meaning he is yet to play for the Scottish Premiership leaders, while Clark has not featured since August.
+Gordon has recently recovered from a neck injury, meaning he has not played for the Scottish Premiership leaders since May 3, while Clark has not featured since August.

 - Adams earns Scotland crucial World Cup qualifying win vs Belarus